spinnaker/spinnaker.github.io/guides/user/managed-delivery/environment-constraints/index.md

 The configuration id of the pipeline to be executed during constraint evaluation.
 If unknown, edit the given pipeline from the Spinnaker UI.
 From the edit configuration view, the `pipelineId` is the final part of the URL.
+The pipeline can be a part of any application, but must be runnable via the service account defined in the target environment's delivery config.

 `retries`: *(Optional)*; Type: `Integer`